karineek/AccelerQ/README.md

-### 3.4 Phase 2 - ML Model
+### 3.4 Phase 2 - ML Model  (Section 7, Page 15)

-We use the data from the previous section (Phase 1), to train two models, one per quantum implementation.
+We use the data from the previous section (Phase 1) to train two models, one per quantum implementation.
 ```
 python3 kcl_QCELS_stage_2.py
 python3 kcl_adapt_vqe_stage_2.py